Lots of people wonder if huskies are one-person dogs. Do they get close to just one person in the family?

-Although you can never force your husky to be more attached to you, you can certainly improve areas of his life to which you might experience a positive effect on the relationship.
+Although you can never force your husky to be more attached to you, you can undoubtedly improve areas of his life that may positively impact your bond with one another.

 Consider your husky’s daily routine and think about what a typical “day in the life” is like for him.

 Here are some questions to help you assess the quality of his day:

 ● Is he receiving enough attention?

 ● Do you play with him or take the time to train him?

 ● Does he receive as much exercise as he would like?

 ● Does he seem happy and energetic for his age and current health?